Being at Peace with the Pain of Others: Compassionate Listening

 “…How do you find that sweet spot in which you are open, caring, and brave enough to let others land in your heart . . . while also staying balanced, centered, and at peace in your core?

-…Let the pain of the other person wash through you.
+…Let the pain of the other person wash through you, Rick advises.
 Don’t resist it.
-Opening your heart, finding compassion – the sincere wish that a being not suffer – will lift and fuel you to bear the other’s pain.
+Opening your heart, finding compassion – the sincere wish that someone not suffer – will lift and fuel you to bear the other’s pain.
 We long to feel received by others; turn it around: your openness to another person, your willingness to be moved, is one of the greatest gifts you can offer.

 …To sustain this openness, it helps to have a sense of your own body.
 Tune into breathing, and steady the sense of being here with the other person’s issues and distress over there.